cookaa/cs100-F2018-inclass-starter/README.md

 - `gradle clean`: clean the project of all the derived files
 - `gradle check`: check the quality of the code using Checkstyle
 - `gradle build`: create the bytecode from the Java source code
-- `gradle run`: run the Java program in the command-line
-- `gradle tasks`: display details about the Gradle system
+- `gradle tasks --all`: display details about the Gradle system

 To run one of these commands, you must be in the main (or "home base") directory for this assignment where the `build.gradle` file is located.
 Then, you can type